 Step 3: Add a Customized Success Story

-With your engaging Better Tomorrow MessageTM, complemented by intriguing details, add a customized success story.
-A customized success story lets your prospects and clients know you are listening, you are interested in them, and you can meet their expectations.
+This is third step in developing a powerful elevator speech structure.
+You now have an engaging Better Tomorrow MessageTM complemented by intriguing details.
+Add a customized success story.
+A customized success story lets your prospects and customers know you are listening, you are interested in them, and you can meet their expectations.

-In your elevator pitch, limit your success story to two sentences.
+As part of your elevator pitch structure, limit your success story to two sentences.